Language selection

 Second astronaut recruitment campaign

-In 1992, the Canadian Space Agency (CSA) announced that it would recruit four more individuals to undergo astronaut training.
+In 1992, the CSA announced that it would recruit four more individuals to undergo astronaut training.
 Over 5,000 Canadians applied.

 After a six-month selection process, four candidates were selected: